-Located at the primary clinical site, there should be at least three ACGME-accredited subspecialty programs from the following disciplines: in cardiovascular disease, gastroenterology, infectious diseases, nephrology, or pulmonary disease.
-(Detail)
+Located at the primary clinical site, there should be at least three gastroenterology, infectious diseases, nephrology, or pulmonary disease.
+(Detail)† and critical care medicine fellowship within a department of internal medicine or an administrative unit with the primary mission to advance internal medicine subspecialty education and patient care.